 TVA and the Appalachian Trail

 The storied Appalachian National Scenic Trail touches TVA property in two spots: Fontana Dam and Wautaga Dam.
-Learn more about the great A.T., and how its history is intertwined with TVA's.
+And since many COVID restrictions were lifted, it’s more popular than ever.

 A Grand Idea… from a Future TVA Employee

 The idea of the trail was first conceived in 1921 by Benton MacKaye, shortly after the death of his wife.
 He was a Connecticut forester who came up with a plan for a grand hiking trail that would connect a series of farms and wilderness work/study camps across many states.
 MacKaye was an early pioneer of the idea of public land preserved for public recreation and enjoyment.